 Additionally, some key informants and lived experts described a need for emergency shelters that only serve specific special populations of PEH, such as shelter for women only or individuals fleeing domestic violence.
-A couple of participants noted a need for emergency shelter options and supports specifically serving individuals who identify as LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and/or question-ing), who may feel unsafe accessing traditional emergency shelters and have different needs than other PEH seeking shelter.
+Some participants noted a need for emergency shelter options and supports specifically serving individuals who identify as LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and/or questioning), who may feel unsafe accessing traditional emergency shelters and have different needs than other PEH seeking shelter.